e-clearing-net/OCHP/OCHP-direct.md

 This interface description is the core of OCHP-direct.
 The described methods must be available at the provider's backend _MDM_ (InformProvider) and the operator's backend _CMS_ (all other methods).
+The partners have to make sure they only connect to other partners' endpoints which their endpoint is compatible with.
+Partners may operate multiple endpoints and versions to allow connectivity to a higher number of roaming partners.
+In the case of two partners running multiple compatible versions, it is advised to use the most advanced version.

 ## Get status information of charge points (_CMS_ interface)